-Dr. Schönholz was born in Buenos Aires, Argentina in 1956.
-He attended the National College of Buenos Aires, then graduated with Honors from the School of Medicine at the University of Buenos Aires in 1980.
-After finishing his Residency in Diagnostic Radiology, he completed a fellowship in Vascular and Interventional Radiology at the Centre Cardiologuique du Nord in Paris, France with Professor Michel Tonnelier and Dr. Francis Besse.
-At the time that Digital Substraction Angiography (DSA) was flourishing.
+Dr. Claudio Schönholz was born in Buenos Aires, Argentina.
+He attended the National College of Buenos Aires, then graduated with honors from the School of Medicine at the University of Buenos Aires in 1980.
+After finishing his residency in diagnostic radiology, he completed a fellowship in vascular and interventional radiology at the Centre Cardiologuique du Nord in Paris, France with Professor Michel Tonnelier and Dr. Francis Besse.
+At that time, digital substraction angiography (DSA) was flourishing.

 Dr. Schönholz built a private practice in his hometown with a multidisciplinary team of interventional cardiologists and interventional neurosurgeons.
 He and his colleague, Luis Augusto Lemme Plaghos, introduced many neurointerventional procedures in Argentina, including brain AVM embolization with glue, brain aneurysm coil embolization and carotid angioplasty.

 In 1989 Dr. Schonholz met Dr. Juan Carlos Parodi, a vascular surgeon who was working in a small private hospital nearby.
 They discussed Dr. Parodi's project of using stent graft for the treatment of high risk patients with abdominal aortic aneurysms, as well as Dr. Schonholz's work with carotid angioplasty.
 As an experienced vascular surgeon and knowing the potential risks of distal embolization during carotid PTA, Dr. Parodi recommended quitting that “very dangerous procedure” and he invited Dr. Schonholz to join his stent graft project.
 At that time animal studies were taking place in Buenos Aires and San Antonio, Texas with Dr. Julio Palmaz.